bsamtleben/color-ctf/README.md

 | ![aqua](logo/icons/aqua.svg) | aqua | easy | |
 | ![emerald](logo/icons/emerald.svg) | emerald | easy | |

----

-> **Disclaimer:** The challenges and demonstrated techniques are intended for educational purposes only.
+> **Disclaimer:** All challenges and demonstrated techniques are intended for educational purposes only.
 The author does not endorse any illegal actions.